Louise Labèque: Career

 In 2019, she played Fanny, one of the main roles in Bertrand Bonello's fantasy film Zombi Child.
+Labèque said that working with Bonello confirmed her desire to make acting her profession.
 For her performance in the film, she was one of the young actresses shortlisted to compete for the César Award for Most Promising Actress, but did not get the nomination.